 As previously reported, in December 2018, we entered into an agreement with a major U.S.-based pipeline operator under which the Company installed its AOT equipment on a crude oil pipeline located in the Southern United States for testing and demonstration purposes.
 Based on laboratory tests and operations of prototype equipment at other locations, we had a reasonable expectation that the equipment would operate successfully and that test results would demonstrate quantifiable benefits to pipeline operators.
 This has not occurred.
-As discussed below, our equipment is no longer installed or being tested at this demonstration site.

-As reported in the Company's Form 10-K and Form 10-Q filed with the SEC on March 31, 2021 and June 29, 2020, respectively, and in the Company's Form 10-K filed with the SEC on March 31, 2022, website updates published on the Company's website at https://qsenergy.com/updates, the Company has experienced a number of difficulties and delays at the demonstration site.
+As reported in the Company's Form 10-K and Form 10-Q filed with the SEC on March 31, 2020 and June 29, 2020, respectively, and in website updates published on the Company's website at https://qsenergy.com/updates, the Company has experienced a number of difficulties and delays at the demonstration site.
 Despite identifying and implementing numerous design modifications over the past several months, the Company has been unable to successfully operate its AOT equipment.